2014-15 General Catalog

 Ph.D. candidates must maintain a graduate g.p.a. of at least 3.25.

 All doctoral students are required to satisfy a qualifying requirement and pass a comprehensive examination before they can become candidates for the degree.
 The Ph.D. comprehensive examination is the presentation and defense of the candidate's Ph.D. research proposal.
 These examinations are arranged by members of the examining committee and may be repeated at the committee's discretion.
 Comprehensive examination policies are published in the Manual of Rules and Regulations of the Graduate College.
 There is no foreign language requirement.
 A final examination, which is a defense of the thesis, completes the doctoral program.
-For a detailed description of program requirements, visit the Department of Chemical and Biochemical Engineering web site.Back To Top
+For a detailed description of program requirements, see CBE Graduate Program on the Department of Chemical and Biochemical Engineering web site.Back To Top

 Applicants must meet the admission requirements of the Graduate College; see the Manual of Rules and Regulations of the Graduate College or the Graduate College section of the Catalog.